 In the comments you provided on the draft decision, you indicated that the above information will be provided by means of the OECD TG 414 studies (in two species), in particular for litter size and foetus weight, number of live offspring, sex ratio and external, soft tissue and skeletal malformations.
-The additional points i.e. growth, sexual maturity and adulthood of the offspring you aim to cover by the scientific publications (iii; 2003, 2007).
-We note the following definitions in your processly.
+The additional points i.e. growth, sexual maturity and adulthood of the offspring you aim to cover by the scientific publications (iii; 2003, 2003).